Small Cruise Ships

 A wooden Indonesia small cruise ship is shown on starboard side with blue sails up with blue ocean, blue sky and white clouds

 Our expertise extends from catamarans, motorsailers, riverboats, barges and small yachts with as few as 8 guests up to 100+ passenger expedition cruise ships.
 Find your match among our hand-selected fleet of small cruise ships, yachts and sailboats designed to explore up close and in style.
-Read on to find our FAQ and primer on what makes a ship a “small ship.”
+Read on to find our primer on what makes a ship a “small ship.”

 How Many Passengers Are Aboard a Small Cruise Ship?